 Getting to Know Marie-Michèle

-Getting Into Sport: Was first on skis at age two… Began competing at age seven… Outside Interests: Loves outdoor activities such as mountain biking, hiking, powder skiing, adventure trips and tennis… Also enjoys cooking, photography and a good book… Odds and Ends: Nickname: Mitch… While growing up her idol was Mélanie Turgeon and she had a signed poster over her bed… Hosts a charity golf tournament to raise funds for athletes in her hometown… Good luck charm is a guardian angel necklace given by her grandmother after she broke her leg in 2007… Collects old style posters of ski areas… Favourite motto: Don’t do it until you get it.
-Do it until you cannot miss it…
+Getting into the Sport: Was first on skis at age two… Began competing at age seven; her younger brother joined the ski team first, but she liked to race him so she also joined… Outside Interests: Loves outdoor activities such as mountain biking, hiking, powder skiing, paddle boarding, adventure trips and tennis… Also enjoys cooking, photography and a good book… Supports Fast and Female and hosts a charity golf tournament to raise fund for athletes in her hometown… Would like to start her own fitness/travel company… Odds and Ends: Nickname: Mitch… While growing up her idol was Mélanie Turgeon and she had a signed poster over her bed… Good luck charm is a guardian angel necklace given by her grandmother after she broke her leg in 2007… Collects old style posters of ski areas… Favourite motto: If you’re not living on the edge, you’re taking up too much room…

 |2014 Sochi||Skiing - Alpine||Super-G - Women||DNF|

 |2014 Sochi||Skiing - Alpine||Slalom - Women||9|